Scott McNealy

-Scott McNealy (born November 13, 1954) is an American businessman.
+Scott G. McNealy (born November 13, 1954) is an American businessman.
 He is most famous for co-founding the computer technology company Sun Microsystems in 1982 along with Vinod Khosla, Bill Joy, and Andy Bechtolsheim.
 In 2004, while still at Sun, McNealy founded Curriki, a free online education service.
 In 2011, he co-founded Wayin, a social intelligence and visualization company based in Denver.
 McNealy stepped down from his position as CEO of Wayin in 2016.

 Career

-Unlike most people who become involved in high technology industries, McNealy did not come from the world of amateur programmers or hardware hackers; instead, his background was in business, having earned a Bachelor of Arts in economics from Harvard and an MBA from the Stanford Graduate School of Business.
+McNealy earned a Bachelor of Arts in economics from Harvard and an MBA from the Stanford Graduate School of Business.
 McNealy has self-deprecatingly referred to himself as a "golf major" rather than a computer scientist.

 McNealy started out working at American Motors, where his father was vice chairman and vice president of marketing.
 He later became manufacturing director at Onyx Systems, a vendor of microprocessor-based Unix systems.

 In 1982, he was approached by fellow Stanford alumnus Vinod Khosla to help provide the necessary organizational and business leadership for Sun Microsystems.
 Sun, along with companies such as Apple Inc., Silicon Graphics, 3Com, and Oracle Corporation, was part of a wave of successful startup companies in California's Silicon Valley during the early and mid-1980s.
 The name "Sun" was derived from co-founder Andy Bechtolsheim's original Stanford University Network (SUN) computer project, the SUN workstation.

 In 1984, McNealy took over the CEO role from Khosla, who ultimately would leave the company in 1985.
 On April 24, 2006, McNealy stepped down as CEO after serving in that position for 22 years, and turned the job over to Jonathan I. Schwartz.
 McNealy is one of the few CEOs of a major corporation to have had a tenure of over twenty years.

 According to the book The Decline and Fall of Nokia, Scott McNealy was the "dream candidate" to become CEO of Nokia in 2010.
 However, McNealy said he was not offered the job.

 In 2017, Scott joined the golf app startup 18Birdies as advisor and equity partner.

-In early 2018, he joined the Redis Labs Advisory Board.
+In early 2018, he joined the Redis Labs advisory board.

 Wayin

 In 2010, the same year Oracle Corporation purchased Sun, McNealy co-founded the social media intelligence company Wayin.
-The new venture was not widely covered in the media—the day he invited reporters to his home to launch Wayin, was the same day Apple co-founder Steve Jobs died.
+The new venture was not widely covered in the media; the day he invited reporters to his home to launch Wayin was the same day Apple co-founder Steve Jobs died.
 Their product is an application store for brands to self-publish interactive advertising campaigns using reusable digital assets, removing the bulk of cost involved in delivering multi-channel digital advertising.

 Wayin sought out and merged with EngageSciences in 2016, to acquire senior staff and diversify their market.
 In May of that year, McNealy stepped down as CEO and EngageSciences head Richard Jones became CEO of the combined company.

 In July 2019, Wayin was acquired by Cheetah Digital.